The list is inverted from the usual order:

 Servant: Ree Drummond

-Having said that, I realize that each could be seen as ruler, and they both do thrive under pressure and enjoy putting others under pressure.
-They are both task oriented and can see how to accomplish the necessary tasks to improve a situation.
+Having said that, I realize that Ramsey could be seen as ruler, and he does thrive under pressure and enjoy putting others under pressure.

 But the fact that he comes in and dismantles the lies and denial that are causing the restaurants to fail, and come up with a plan to rescue them, makes me think prophet.
 They never think a

 task is too great, or that people can't be helped.
 They are usually highly regarded at the end of the mission because they have set a good path of success and demonstrated, despite their cruelty at times, that they care about the people and their success.

 Theirs is a process of tearing down and building up, which is prophet.